132nd-vWing/ATRM_Brief/Pages/R12_AR_TASK.md

-# Range 12 Armed Reconnisance Tasking
+# Range 12 Armed Reconnaissance Tasking

 ## Scenario
 A Regimental Headquarter of the 123rd Motorized Regiment is located in killbox NEPTUNE.
 Intelligence indicate that RED FORCE are increasing their prescense in the area to prepare for an offensive